cu-mkp/research-teaching-companion/content/resources/activity-sheets/activitysheet_jasper.md

     -   Put on a protective mask to protect nose and mouth from horn dust when cutting with the saw.
     -   Following the lines, use the jeweler’s saw to cut the horn into rectangular sheets, using an up-and-down motion.
     -   Use a file to smooth down the edges of each rectangular sheet.
+ - See [Field Notes on horn preparation](/documents/activity-sheets/activitysheet_Jasper_preparation-of-horn.pdf) from the Making and Knowing Project's Jasper Making.

 ### Step 2.
 Painting horn sheets with colored varnish
 **Materials**